gohugoio/hugo/content/functions/emojify.md

 deprecated: false
 ---

-Runs the string through the Emoji emoticons processor.
+`emoji` runs a passed string through the Emoji emoticons processor.
 The result will be declared as "safe" to prevent Go templates from filtering it as unsafe HTML.

 See the [Emoji cheat sheet][emojis] for available emoticons.